UniMath/agda-unimath/src/foundation/infinitely-coherent-equivalences.lagda.md

 ## Definitions

-### The predicate of being a infinitely coherent equivalence
+### The predicate of being an infinitely coherent equivalence

 ```agda
 record is-∞-equiv